Assistant Professor, Information Technology

 - PhD in a Computing discipline (Information Technology, Computing/Computer Science, Computer Engineering, or equivalent).

-The normal undergraduate teaching assignment is 9 hours per week each semester in the first year and 12 hours per week each semester for subsequent years.
+The graduate teaching assignment is 9 hours per semester.
 In addition, the successful candidate must assume academic administrative duties and will be committed to growing the diversity of and building professional relationships with faculty, staff, students, and the broader community.

-Interested individuals may contact Dr. Rossitza Marinova at firstname.lastname@example.org.
+Interested individuals may contact Dr. Rossitza Marinova for further information at firstname.lastname@example.org.

-All application packages must be directed to the Office of Human Resources, as specified below.
+Please forward your complete application package to Human Resources, as specified below.

 - A cover letter (including a statement of citizenship/immigration status);

-- Curriculum vitae, including a list of refereed publications;
+- Current curriculum vitae, including a list of refereed publications;

 - A teaching portfolio including a statement on teaching philosophy;

-- A statement describing past experience in activities that promote diversity and inclusion, broadly understood, and/or plans to make future contributions; and
+- A statement describing past experience in activities that promote diversity and inclusion, broadly understood, and/or plans to make future contributions.